Skillet Chicken Pot Pie

 - Refresh the butter and oil and cook onions until softened.

-- Add potatoes and saute several minutes.
+- Add potatoes and saute for several minutes.

-- Add a touch more butter, flour and chicken broth.
+- Add a touch more butter, flour, and chicken broth.

 - Add the chicken back to the skillet along with a purchased thawed frozen vegetable combination.